Make your international money transfers simple and easy with World First Foreign Exchange. Get more bang for your buck.

 Minimum transfer amount and available currencies

-The minimum transfer amount with World First is $250 per transaction.
+The minimum transfer amount with World First is $250 per transaction for all currencies except for the INR.
+If you would like to transfer money to India, the minimum is $10,000.
 Transactions over $1,000 can be made online and via the telephone, whereas transactions under this can only be carried out online.

 World First Foreign Exchange offers a huge number of available currencies, including: